Mohs Surgery is a remarkable technique, to completely remove skin cancer and offer the best possible cosmetic outcome.

 Mohs surgery is particularly useful for cancers located in areas of the face and neck, such as the nose, ears, eyelids, lips, or areas where there is not much spare skin, your hands, or genitals.

 Conservation of healthy tissue is so important in these areas.
 For cosmetic reasons and to preserve natural function, to see that a cure also brings a return to normal life.

 Our Group Committment

 Although recognised by NICE (National Institute for Clinical Excellence) as being the “gold standard” for treating high risk, or recurrent skin cancer, Mohs is practiced by very few surgeons in the UK.

 Skin Care Network have invested in the specialised surgical and laboratory facilities required to make Mohs surgery available in London.
 Leading Mohs surgeons, are also resident at our clinics.

 They are supported by specially trained, Mohs nursing and technical staff.
-Together, they offer the most advanced treatment for skin cancer possible, prevalent types such as Basal, or Squamous Cell Carcinomas and less common cancers, including melanoma.
+Together, they offer the most advanced treatment for skin cancer possible, prevalent types such as basal, or squamous cell carcinomas and less common cancers, including lentigo maligna.

-Cure rates for BCC and SCC are over 99 per cent using Mohs, 95%+ for melanoma, far higher than standard surgical, or other methods.
+Cure rates are well documented and higher than standard surgical, or other methods.
 If you would like to talk to us about Mohs surgery in London, by all means call, or arrange a personal consultation.